GuxtavoLiu/wsl-linux-env/README.md

 # wsl-linux-env
 How to configure a Linux environment using WSL.
 (Windows 11 recommended)

+# First of all
+- You'll need to install `Ubuntu` from MicrosoftStore (https://www.microsoft.com/pt-br/p/ubuntu/9nblggh4msv6).

 # Install zsh + OhMyZsh

 # Step 1: zsh